Organize & Clean

 Credit: Joe Lingeman

 Decorating for the holidays is one of the best — and worst — things about winter.
 While it’s nostalgic and exciting to break out all your favorite Christmas ornaments, ribbons, and wreaths, putting all your decor back in storage is the last thing you want to do on New Year’s Day.
-Not only is it sad to see the twinkly lights and sentimental ornaments go back into storage, but it’s also a hassle to store everything properly without it taking up space, becoming a big mess, or breaking something.
+Not only is it sad to see the twinkly lights and sentimental ornaments go back into storage, but it’s also a hassle to store everything properly without it taking up space, becoming a big mess, or accidentally breaking.

 The good news is, there are tons of products and DIY projects you can employ to make storing and organizing your holiday decorations a little bit easier.
 From ornaments and wreaths to gift wrap and candles, here are some storage ideas that can help you out this holiday season this year and beyond.